owoshch/owoshch.github.io/_posts/2018-3-17-grammar_checker.md

-Enter sentences like `I live in White House`, `London is a capital of Great Britain` or whatever incorrect sentence and then hit the button.
+Enter sentences like `I live in White House`, `London is a capital of Great Britain` or any other sentence you are doubting with and then hit the button.

 {% include cs224n_demo.html
     placeholder="London is a capital of Great Britain."